-When medical negligence results in a patient’s death, the surviving spouse, children, or parents can pursue a wrongful death action.
+When medical negligence results in a patient’s death, the surviving spouse, children, or parents can pursue a Miami wrongful death lawsuit.
 Your loved one’s estate can recoup losses your loved one could have pursued in a medical malpractice case had they lived.
 Additionally, surviving family members can seek compensation for the impact the deceased’s death has on their lives.

 Who Is Liable for Medical Errors?

 Liability for your loved one’s fatal malpractice injury could rest with a doctor, nurse, or another provider, as well as with the hospital that employs them.
 Whether or not you choose to sue an individual or a facility often depends on insurance.
 If the doctor or nurse responsible for your injury does not carry enough medical malpractice coverage to pay for your damages, you may have a better chance of securing an adequate settlement from the hospital.

 Sometimes, the hospital’s negligence, rather than a provider’s, is the cause of malpractice.
 A hospital may be liable for wrongful death if it:

 - Hired or failed to terminate incompetent, unsafe, or unlicensed caregivers

 - Failed to put proper safety protocols in place